alanng10/class-lang/Docue/Article/Single/a.md

 Single CastOperate is same as Class Lang.

 Single does not need struct.
-Single has System modules that have effect element classes.
+Single has System modules that have classes.
-The effect element classes do no have struct in their abstracts.
+The classes do no have struct in their abstracts.
 This is enough element to do any inner processing.

 Single does not need delegate.